enso-managers/home/methods/index.md

 <h2 id="Methods-EA">Enterprise Architecture</h2>

 Enterprise Architecture (EA) is concerned with the structure and behaviour of a business or organization.
-Beginning with the desired capabilities of the unit, business functions and processes are derived, IT applications with its interfaces are selected to best support those functions and finally the infrastructure to run the IT applications is optimized.
+Beginning with the desired capabilities of the unit, business functions, processes and roles are derived, IT applications with its interfaces are selected to best support those processes and finally the infrastructure to run the IT applications is optimized.

 As described in the context of SE above, we help to adopt EA in your organization.
 The notations and authoring tools are different,